catherinetkl/Programming-knowledgehut/certified-scrum-master/pre-readings/agile.md

  - To prove to the customer that this is what they said

 Abstract products like software are very difficult to imagine and jot down on a piece of paper<br>
-Hence, anything that helps customer see and feel helps in shared understanding and building useful products
+Hence, anything that helps customer see and feel, helps in shared understanding and building useful products